google/osv-scanner/docs/working_docs/installation.md

 ### SemVer Adherence

 All releases on the same Major version will be guaranteed to have backward compatible JSON output and CLI arguments.
+However, features prefixed with `experimental` (e.g. `--experimental-call-analysis`) might be changed or removed with only a Minor version change.